mendaomn/master-thesis/src/ch7/ch7.md

-# Wrap up

-i18n, future work and conclusions
+# Wrap up: i18n, future work and conclusions

 In order to conclude the description of the CAM project, it is worth mentioning how the application is internationalized; in addition, since Mondeca believes in the future of such a product, some considerations on the future work that can be done to further improve the experience are included in this final chapter.